howard8888/workspace/README.md

 ## Reading guide: where the deep dives live

-The detailed reference material (WorldGraph internals, tagging rules, runner details, planner contract) lives in **Tutorials and technical deep dives** later in this README.
+The detailed reference material (WorldGraph internals, tagging rules, runner details, planner contract) lives in **Detailed Tutorials and Technical Deep Dives** later in this README.

 Recommended next reads:
 - **Tutorial on WorldGraph** → **WorldGraph in detail** → **Tagging Standard**